prometheus-operator/prometheus-operator/Documentation/platform/prometheus-agent.md

 ## Deployment Modes

-PrometheusAgent supports two deployment modes that determine how the Prometheus Agent pods are deployed and managed:
+PrometheusAgent supports two deployment modes that determine how the Prometheus Agent pods are deployed and managed.

 ### StatefulSet Mode (Default)

 This is the default deployment mode where PrometheusAgent is deployed as a StatefulSet.
 This mode is suitable for:

-- **Cluster-wide monitoring**: One or more high-availability Prometheus Agents scrape metrics from the entire cluster
+- **Cluster-wide monitoring**: One or more high-availability Prometheus Agents scrape metrics from the entire cluster.
 - **Persistent storage requirements**: When you need persistent volumes for WAL (Write-Ahead Log) storage
 - **Centralized management**: Easier to manage fewer agent instances with predictable scaling